ajor/ajor.github.io/chip8/chip8.md

 permalink: /chip8/
 ---

-[Play online with your own Chip8 games](chip8.html), or select a game from below.
+[Play in your browser with your own Chip8 games](chip8.html), or select a game from below.

 ## Chip-8 games: